About this course

 An insight into teaching on your course

 This Masters is a part-time degree which is designed specifically around creating a programme of study ideally suited to people in work or with other responsibilities.
+The two year programme duration gives students the time and space to concentrate on improving their writing skills, giving more time for reflection, editing, group critique and hearing from practising writers.

 How learning is monitored on your programme